austinfreenet/afn-docs/afn_nextgen_project.md

 try to get sound working.
 So I switch to ICH6 in virt-manager and Windows sound started working.
 But it's not coming out of the physical sound card so I need to figure out what's wrong on the linux side....
 Probably pulseaudio?

+## 2016-8-30

+So I've installed pulseaudio and sound is happening!
+However it skips :( At this point I think I'm ready to move over to Virtualbox.
+I'm `apt-get install virtualbox` now.
+I've imported my Windows 7 test VM.
+We definitely want USB 2.0 support so let's install the Virtualbox extension pack.
+I'm uninstalling iTunes from my sample image.
+I've also bound the host CD drive to the guest and setup an "Everything"(blank) USB filter so all devices get sent to the guest.
+I ran `adduser user vboxusers`.
+The USB devices aren't showing up.
+I need to logout and log back in to recognize my new group membership.
+Now the USB devices are showing up.
+I also bumped the number of cores assigned to the guest from 1 to 2.
+USB devices passthrough works however there's no way to pass through [everything except certain devices](https://www.virtualbox.org/ticket/14667).
+So I need to write a small script that uses VBoxManage to watch for new devices and attach them to the guest.